Can Airbnb Hosts Claim a Home Improvement Tax Deduction?

 If you’re a homeowner, deducting the cost of repairs or improvements to your home could yield substantial tax savings.
 However, whether you can deduct these expenses depends on your circumstances.
 Airbnb hosts can write off many items that most homeowners can’t, but it again depends on how they use the property in question.
 Let’s explore how Airbnb hosts can best utilize a home improvement tax deduction.

-Home Improvement Tax Deductions: The Basics
+What Are Home Improvement Tax Deductions?

 Home improvement tax deductions aren’t exclusive to Airbnb hosts.
 Even non-renting homeowners can deduct certain home improvements on their taxes.
 However, the IRS treats repairs differently than capital improvements.
 A capital improvement is something that adds value to your home or prolongs its useful life, but we’ll go into more detail in the next section.